msbundles/DotDrawer/README.md

   </tbody>
 </table>

-Additionally, you can get live updates on the size of your dot and current spaceing between the dots in the browser consol
+Additionally, you can get live updates on the size of your dot and current spaceing between the dots in the browser console